wp-plugins/ajax-load-more/README.txt

 == Changelog ==

+= 2.8.1.2 =
+* SECURITY - Due to a security scare with non-admin logged-in users I have updated all admin-ajax.php calls to verify nonce variables (wp_verify_nonce) and check user capabilities(edit_theme_options).

+= 2.8.1.1 =
+* FIX - Update for issue where Ajax Load More CSS would load even if unchecked.

+= 2.8.1.1 =
+* UPDATE - Adding required support/update for Language Pack translations (https://translate.wordpress.org/)
+* FIX - Update to automatically set posts_per_page to 1 if Previous Post add-on is in use.
+* FIX - Various core JS updates/improvements
+* FIX - Licenses not showing for Theme Repeaters and Previous Post add-ons
+* UPDATE - Various admin UI updates and enhancements.

 = 2.8.0 =
 * NEW - Adding required support and functionality for new Previous Post add-on - https://connekthq.com/plugins/ajax-load-more/add-ons/previous-post/